Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Lody na Starowislnej: located on Starowislna Street, near the Jewish quarter, this is one of the most traditional and popular ice cream parlours in Kraków.

-What the weather is like in Krakow in summer
+What is the weather like in Krakow in summer

-Summer solstice in Krakow| ©Rafał Zięba
+Midsummer in Krakow| ©Rafał Zięba

-Summer solstice in Krakow| ©Rafał Zięba
+Midsummer in Krakow| ©Rafał Zięba

 One thing to bear in mind is that the possibility of rain is always present, as the average rainfall is 8 days per month.
-The best way to ensure that you can carry out your plans is to check the weather forecast shortly before you travel.
+The best way to ensure you can carry out your plans is to check the weather forecast shortly before you travel.

 Market Square in Summer| ©Iz Marty